 Moss and algae can sometimes grow on your paved areas, particularly if they are in shaded areas or covered by trees all of the time.
 There are specific moss and algae removing solutions available on the market.
 They tend to take a few days to take effect, and are best applied on a dry day, for good results.

 It is important to note that you must clean your paved surfaces before you apply a sealer.
 This is recommended because sealing an already clean surface, means much better end results.
-When pavers are first laid, if they are cleaned and then sealed straight away, you will also find that cleaning them will be much easier and more effective.
+When pavers are first laid, if they are cleaned and then sealed straight away, you will also find that that using a paver cleaner will be much easier and more effective.